 The Ethiopian government's policy is to efficiently utilize the Omo River in order to support national development.
 Realizing this huge untapped potential and the challenges the River Omo pauses on the local people, the government of Ethiopia has embarked on the construction of several series of hydropower projects.
-These dams are multi-purpose; primarily for hydropower generation and also for flood protection of the lower Omo valley.
-However, such an approach has raised concern from some environmental advocates, especially because of the trans-boundary nature of the river Omo.
+These dams are multi-purpose; primarily for hydro-power generation and also for flood protection of the lower Omo valley.
+However, such an approach has raised concern from some environmental advocates, especially because of the transboundary nature of the river Omo.
 As indicated by EEPCO (2009) the construction of the hydropower dams along the Omo river basin will have less significant impact on the traditional recession farming practice.
-According to Avery (2010), the Ghibe III will reduce the annual runoff volume reaching Lake Turkana by more than 67 % taking into account the mean monthly flood hydrograph (Figure 9).
-However, this flood hydrographs could not support any claim by Avery.
-Instead the graph alone indicates that the dam will have insignificant impact on the downstream side, as the total volume runoff reduction, which can occur in July, though is close to 60%, will not affect the practice of the traditional recession flood farming.